-Behind the scenes: Wheat Bag printing
+Behind the scenes: printing our fabric

 We travelled to Leek in the West Midlands and paid a visit to our fabric printer.
 Have a look behind the scenes as our popular print ‘Creatures’ comes to life using old fashioned techniques and serious skill, before being made into covers for our Wheat Bags and and Eye Pillows.